Galaxy cluster mass bias from projected mass maps: The Three Hundred-NIKA2 LPSZ twin samples: Total mass reconstruction from

 We study the correlations between the best-fit values of the posterior distributions of model parameters for all the clusters (shown in Fig.~\ref{fig:fitparams} in Appendix~\ref{sec:appendixA}).
-An anticorrelation between Einasto’s $\rho_s$ and $r_s$ parameters is clearly noticeable, with a Pearson correlation coefficient of $-0.6$.
-In addition, the concentration, $c_{200}$, tends to decrease with the mass, $M_{200}$.
-This is in agreement with previous studies \citep[][and references therein]{lopezcano}.
+An anticorrelation between Einasto’s $\rho_s$ and $r_s$ parameters is clearly noticeable, with a Pearson correlation coefficient of $-0.56$.
+Contrary to some studies \citep[][and references therein]{lopezcano} showing a decreasing tendency of the concentration, $c_{200}$, with the mass, $M_{200}$, we do not find any significant correlation.
 In \citet{cui2018} the concentration-mass relation of $z=0$ clusters from \textsc{The Three Hundred} simulation is presented, showing that the relation is flatter for \texttt{GADGET-X} clusters than for \texttt{GADGET-MUSIC}.
-Some works \citep[e.g.,][]{oguri2009} also show a dependence of the concentration parameter with redshift, but our results do not present any clear evolution along cosmic time (the Pearson correlation coefficient between the redshift and the concentration is of r $= -0.01$).
-According to \cite{meneghetti2014} the redshift evolution of the concentration-mass relation is weak for the \texttt{MUSIC-2} simulation.
+Some works \citep[e.g.][]{oguri2009} also show a dependence of the concentration parameter with redshift, but our results do not present any clear evolution along cosmic time (the Pearson correlation coefficient between the redshift and the concentration is of r $= -0.09$).
+According to \cite{meneghetti2014}, the redshift evolution of the concentration-mass relation is weak for the \texttt{MUSIC-2} simulation.